-- Any special depreciation allowance allocable to your vehicle(s) (from Form 4562, line 25). - Depreciation allocable to your vehicle(s) (from Form 4562, line 28). - Any section 179 deduction allocable to your vehicle(s) (from Form 4562, line 29).
+- Depreciation allocable to your vehicle(s) (from Form 4562, line 28). - Any section 179 deduction allocable to your vehicle(s) (from Form 4562, line 29).

 Section D-Depreciation of Vehicles

 Depreciation is an amount you can deduct to recover the cost or other basis of your vehicle over a certain number of years.
 In some cases, you can elect to expense, under section 179, part of the cost of your vehicle in the year of purchase.
 For details, see Pub.
 463.